 Ct uses xrays taken an 360 degrees combined with a computer to see"inside" the body.
-The table moves as the xray tube and detectors spin around the patient 10 times a second or more!
-The image shows excellent soft tissue detail, enhanced with injection of intravenous contrast or oral contrast.
+The table moves as the xray tube and detectors spin around the patient 10 times a second or more! the image shows excellent soft tissue detail, enhanced with injection of intravenous contrast or oral contrast.
 This way the body is shown in slices, in any plane, usually axially, but ...Read more

 Could a CT scan with contrast affect a estrogen test the following day?
 Could it cause it to be low

 Not likely: Estrogen levels fluctuate depending on where you are in your menstrual cycle.
 If your estrogen was very low (in the menopausal range) your fsh level should generally be high.
-If your fsh was not checked, or it was checked and was nomal, I would just consider asking to have your estrogen level retested. ...Read more
+If your fsh was not checked, or it was checked and was nomal, i would just consider asking to have your estrogen level retested. ...Read more

 Is it rare to have to take a second CT scan with contrast because the contrast did not reach the lower left quadrant?

 This is common.: When you drink contrast for a CT scan, it may take a long time for your intestines to get the contrast from the stomach to the rectum.
 Typically, CT scans are done 1 hour after you've begun drinking.
 This can be enough time to fill most of the bowel, but not all of it.
 Radiologist may request a 2nd scan if there is some question about the colon that wasn't answered on the 1st scan. ...Read more